jbavari/jbavari.github.io/source/_posts/2013-12-04-automating-local-ip-lookup-with-grunt-and-node.markdown

 		});
 	}

+	//If an IP Address is passed
-	//In this line - we're going to use the ip/host from command line over the ip addressed that was looked up
+	//we're going to use the ip/host from the param
-	//if it was passed
+	//passed over the command line
-	var ipAddress = grunt.option('host') || lookupIpAddress;
+	//over the ip addressed that was looked up var ipAddress = grunt.option('host') || lookupIpAddress;

 	grunt.initConfig({